rhanna3991/LoL-Discord-Bot/README.md

  ## License
-Distributed under the GNU General Public License v3.0.
-See LICENSE for more information.
+Distributed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.